Can I Sue a Public Storage Facility?

 Limitation on Recovery

-Your lawyer tells you that your rental agreement specifically limits your recovery to $5,000.
+Your lawyer says your rental agreement specifically limits your recovery to $5,000.
 That would put you in small claims court.

 Unfortunately, your family heirlooms, let alone the antiques, were worth a lot more than that.
-This is getting discouraging quickly.
+This is getting discouraging.

 Insurance requirement

 Your lawyer asks you if you had any insurance on the unit.
-Most rental agreements specify that the storage facility does not maintain any insurance on your unit and that if you want insurance, you need to pay for it yourself.
-Some agreements actually require you to get renter's insurance on the unit.
+Most rental agreements specify that the storage facility does not maintain any insurance on your unit and that you must pay for it if you want insurance.
+Some agreements force you to get renter's insurance on the unit.

-Your friend wants to know if you have renter's insurance, because your agreement states that the storage facility doesn't and that it's your responsibility.
-If you do have insurance, they go on, you need to notify your insurance company of your potential claim as soon as possible.
+Your friend wants to know if you have renter's insurance because your agreement states that the storage facility doesn't and is your responsibility.
+If you have insurance, they say you must notify your insurance company of your potential claim immediately.

 Unfortunately, you didn't get insurance.
-You didn't think you were going to need the unit long enough to justify it.
+You didn't think you would need the unit long enough to justify it.

 Arbitration

-Although your agreement doesn't contain an arbitration provision, your friend tells you that many rental agreements do.
+Although your agreement doesn't contain an arbitration provision, your friend says many rental contracts do.
 Arbitration is a legal process for resolving disputes out of court.
-You and the other side submit evidence and arguments to a neutral third party, who decides your dispute for you.
+You and the other side submit evidence and arguments to a neutral third party, who decides your dispute.
 Many believe arbitration is less expensive and more efficient than going to court.

 Arbitration is a mixed bag.
 You lose the right to have a jury of your peers decide your dispute, and if you disagree with the arbitrator's decision, you generally cannot appeal it.
-Thankfully, because your rental agreement doesn't contain an arbitration provision, you don't have to deal with this challenge.
+Thankfully, you don't have to deal with this challenge because your rental agreement doesn't contain an arbitration provision.

 Potential Legal Claims

-Right about now you are feeling pretty queezy.
+Right about now, you are feeling pretty queasy.
 There's nothing you can do to get your property back, and now your lawyer is telling you that you can't even hold the storage facility responsible for your losses.

 Your lawyer tells you that you shouldn't give up all hope.
-You may have little luck with a breach of contract suit, but there are at least two legal claims you may still be able to bring against the facility.
+You may have little luck with a breach of contract suit, but there are at least two legal claims you can still bring against the facility.

 Conversion

 The first is for conversion.
-Conversion occurs when someone misuses or damages your physical personal items without your consent.
-They are said to “convert" your property to their own use.
+Conversion happens when someone misuses or damages your items without your consent.
+They "convert" your personal property to their own use.

 Conversion is what's called an intentional tort.
 You rejoice when your lawyer tells you that you can't disclaim responsibility in a contract for intentional torts.
-What this means is that despite the language in the rental agreement, you would still be able to sue the facility for the conversion of your damaged antiques, documents, and heirlooms.
-You would still face an uphill battle because of other language in the rental agreement, but a conversion claim could help you get over the disclaimer hurdle.
+This means that despite the language in the rental agreement, you could still sue the facility for the conversion of your damaged antiques, documents, and heirlooms.
+You would still face an uphill battle because of other language in the rental agreement, but a conversion claim could help you overcome the disclaimer hurdle.

 Gross Negligence